Sulton88Mehron90/gt-map/sendbox.md

 </html>

 //golden function.
-The sidebar is closed.
+//The sidebar is closed.
-Another region is clicked, showing a different list in the sidebar.
+//Another region is clicked, showing a different list in the sidebar.
-A click occurs outside any selectable region.
+//A click occurs outside any selectable region.

   function addRegionInteractions(map, layerId, sourceId, regionsWithFacilities, hoverColor = '#05aaff', selectedColor = '#005bbb') {
                     let hoveredRegionId = null;